storj/gateway-st/docs/s3-compatibility.md

 Full compatibility means that we support all features of a specific action except for features that rely on other actions that we haven't fully implemented.

+### GetBucketLocation

+This is currently supported in Gateway-MT only.
+GetBucketLocation responds with the annotation that the bucket's placement is labeled with.
+For most users, the response from this endpoint will be empty.

 #### Partial compatibility